<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 The Future

-The beauty of a WiFi SPARK solution is that it is entirely future proof.
-King’s College Hospital Charity can further expand their offering later by investing in other WiFi SPARK innovations such as integrating with Datasym food services to provide digital meal ordering as well as integrating with clinical technologies to transform the delivery of care.
+The beauty of a SPARK TSL solution is that it is entirely future proof.
+King’s College Hospital Charity can further expand their offering later by investing in other SPARK TSL innovations.
+This includes SPARK Fusion® iPads - designed to revolutionise entertainment and engagement at the bedside.
+On this platform, even more applications are available to the patient such as digital meal ordering services, translation services, or entertainment staples like Netflix and Disney+.